Can I Eat Expired Biscuit?

 Can I eat Biscuit if it's been at room temperature for several days?

 It is not recommended to consume Biscuit that has been left at room temperature for several days, as it may have exceeded its safe storage limit.
 Biscuits are at medium risk for contamination due to their ingredients and moisture content.
-To prevent foodborne illness, it's best to discard them if unsure of their safety.
+To reduce the risk of foodborne illness, it's best to discard them if unsure of their safety.

 How does opening and closing the Biscuit packaging affect its shelf life?